Updated February 2017: Added info about the latest Snapchat update.

 - Tap on Add Friends.

-- Tap OK in the popup window to allow Snapchat to access your contacts.
+- Tap Okay in the popup window to allow Snapchat to access your contacts.

 - When your address book loads, anyone who has a Snapchat username under their name instead of a phone number is using Snapchat, so add whoever you'd like.